 The monitoring system allows the users to see beneath the surface of the building, offering a better understanding of how the building and its technical equipment work and how it can be improved.
 Different types of data can be collected by a complex network of sensors, for example weather data like outside air temperature and global radiation, indoor comfort data like CO2- concentration and air humidity, energy data like flow and return temperatures of the concrete core activation circuits.
 This information can be used to identify problems in the operation of the technical equipment.
-Furthermore they can be used validate the thermal simulation models for the building.
-Using these models new control strategies can be tested before applying them in the actual building.
+Furthermore, they can be used to validate the thermal simulation models for the building.
+Using these models, new control strategies can be tested before applying them in the actual building.

 A four layer monitoring system has been integrated.
 First, the gross supply of gas, electricity and renewable energy to the building is measured.
-Second, energy fluxes and thermal conditions around energy conversion units; like heat pumps, combined heat and power plant, sorption-supported air-conditioning etc. are observed.
+Second, energy fluxes and thermal conditions around energy conversion units; like heat pumps, combined heat and power plants, sorption-supported air-conditioning etc. are observed.
 Third, energy fluxes are taken separately by energy distribution principles, e.g. concrete core activation, façade ventilation units, active chilled beams etc. Fourth, an extensive monitoring in ten reference rooms in different zones, e.g. different geographical orientation, different use, different energy conversion principle, is installed.

 The Energy Concept of the new E.ON ERC Main Building is based on a geothermal energy and heat displacement in connection with a heat pump process.
 The correct operation of the geothermal field presents a complex problem, because the overall energy balance has to be zero.
 The monitoring data gives information about exactly how much energy was extracted from the field, and how much was injected back in.
 Monitoring of the heat pump allows for correct calculations of the COP and highlights potentials of improving it.
 Figure 4 shows the measurements for flow and return temperature, as well as heat flow from the geothermal field.
-The temperature difference between flow and return over the field is about 0.5 K. This leads to a heat flow between 20-25 kW during office hours, when then sinks around 11 kW in the night setback period.
+The temperature difference between flow and return over the field is about 0.5 K. This leads to a heat flow between 20-25 kW during office hours, and then decreases around 11 kW in the night setback period.